nypeach/garden_journal/docs/schema.md

 - `whats_been_logged` (string, required): Summary of what has been tracked and recorded
 - `current_stage` (string, required): Current growth stage of the plant
 - `current_state` (string, required): Detailed description of the plant's current condition
-- `timeline` (array of objects, required): Expected growth stages with projected date ranges (See "Timeline Rules" below)
+- `timeline` (array of objects, required): Expected visual milestones with projected date ranges (See "Timeline Rules" below)
 - `journal` (array of objects, required): Daily log entries following the structure in Section 5.1

 ___